jean/rapido.plone/docs/tutorial.rst

 It provides the element's implementation.
 Each element in the block has a corresponding Python function having the same id.
-In our case, that is the code that will be executed when a user clicks on *"Like"*.
+In our case, that is the code that will be executed when a user clicks on :guilabel:`Like`.
 Right now, it does nothing, but we will change it later.

-The ``rate.yaml`` file:
+The :file:`rate.yaml` file:

 .. code-block:: yaml